yeungjor/jordan-yeung-capstone-diamond-keeper/README.CAPSTONE-PROPOSAL.md

 ## Overview

-This app is to help track softball game stats as well as player stats across games and seasons.
+This app is a simple yet powerful platform to track softball game stats as well as player stats across games and seasons.
+Most, if not all, small league and recreational softball leagues use pen and paper to track game data.

 ### Problem

-Most, if not all, recreational softball leagues use pen and paper to track game data.
-Using paper to track data is time consuming and prone to errors.
-It is hard to keep everything organized, and finding past records can be a hassle.
-Tracking individual player performances is difficult, and sharing stats with the team is a lot of work as custom reports takes a lot of extra time and effort.
-Environmentally damaging as thousands of books are printed every year.
+Teams often record their games manually which can be time consuming, prone to errors and is difficult to analyze later on.
+Tracking and sharing stats with the team is a lot of work as custom reports takes a lot of extra time and effort.
+Also it is environmentally damaging as thousands of books are printed every year.
+Goal of this app is to streamline the entire process.
+Teams can now enter game details, track scores, and manage player profiles in a centralized platform.

 ### User Profile